rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** (aka **CSAC**) program verifies python or java assignments submitted by students. **CSAC** supports basic verification for Python programs and more advanced verification for JAVA programs.
 Student assignments are organized into assignment groups, each of which has a *scoreboard* file showing the results for each student.
-Demo video (NOTE: CSAC & the demo has changed slightly since the video was made): [download](https://drive.google.com/file/d/1o7TA-ym4WC4xezXcMf3mqvpzbMRN7Awm/view?usp=sharing) or [YouTube](https://youtu.be/Nr0t-hp050Y)
+Demo video (NOTE: CSAC & the demo has changed slightly since the video was made): [download](https://drive.google.com/file/d/1o7TA-ym4WC4xezXcMf3mqvpzbMRN7Awm/view?usp=sharing) or [YouTube](https://youtu.be/Nr0t-hp050Y) The demo description down below is up to date.

 ### Requirements
 The following programs are required to be installed on your computer (the programs in parenthesis are what I use, but can be replaced with something equivalent by updating the customize.py file).